pylhc/pylhc.github.io/docs/omc_team/physics.md

 \end{align}
 $$

-If the BPM calibration is not perfect the measured $H$ and $V$ lines are not proportional w.r.t. each other:
+If the BPM calibration is not perfect, the measured $H$ and $V$ lines are not proportional w.r.t. each other:

 $$
 \newcommand{\meas}{^\text{meas}}